shivaramr/GitLab-Runner-Configuration/readme.txt

 Link: youtube.com/watch?v=2MBhxk2chhM

 1. Login to your VM
-2. Download the respective gitlab runner that suits your VM/system
+2. Download the respective gitlab runner that suits your VM/system from https://docs.gitlab.com/runner/install/windows.html
-3. Paste the .exe file inside local disk C
+3. Paste the .exe file inside local disk C inside a folder
 4. Name the above folder as Gitlab-Runner
 5. Also rename the .exe file to gitlab-runner.exe
 6. Type cmd in the search in taskbar